FAQs

 What measures are in place to communicate what is happening on site to local people?

-Mace will distribute regular newsletters, works notices and post information on the www.blextension.co.uk website as well as on notice boards around the site.
-In addition, we will be appointing a community engagement manager who will respond to enquiries, keep people informed and coordinate with other local engagement managers such as the British Library and Francis Crick Institute.
-Their contact details will be uploaded on this website shortly.
+Mace will distribute regular newsletters, works notices and post information on his website as well as on notice boards around the site.
+In addition, a community engagement manager, Salima Abdallah, has been appointed who will respond to enquiries, keep people informed and coordinate with other local engagement managers such as The British Library and Francis Crick Institute.
+You can send any comments or questions to Salima@somerstown.org.uk

 How will you work with key neighbours such as the Francis Crick Institute (FCI) during the development?